 Rates for a domestic property

-When you buy your new home, you must tell Land & Property Services (LPS) immediately to avoid a backdated rate bill.
+When you buy your new home, you must tell Land & Property Services (LPS) immediately to get an accurate rates bill.
 You can use an online form to open a new domestic rate account.
 To use this form you must provide contact details for the previous owner, or details of a solicitor or estate agent involved in the sale.

 You should contact LPS by telephone about changes to non-domestic or rental properties.